Home | Psychology of Wellness | Disposing of Evidence

 We ferociously defend beliefs—especially beliefs about ourselves.
 While we readily reject clear evidence contradicting our beliefs, we blindly accept flimsy evidence in support.
 Vocal supporters of presidential candidate almost never switch positions.
 No matter what is revealed.
 A devastating report is excused.
 But when the slightest shred of indecency is detected in the opponent, the world stops, the revelation is gleefully presented as unforgivable.
 But if the tables turn, and our candidate makes the same error, it is excused as non-consequential.
 Fake news!

 This concept of bias judgments applies to more than political positions; we invest in our self-image, challenges to that image brings fury.
 We ferociously protect beliefs about ourselves—negative or positive.
+We are invested in our beliefs.
+These ego investments need to be defended or we suffer an emotional fallout.
 The need to be right trumps being right.
 Beliefs create the interpreting context of new data, creating the context to sort and organize the facts.
 When something doesn’t fit, it’s easier to reject the information than to re-examine the interpreting context.

 We constantly shuffle memories in and out of storage, recalling and updating with each experience.
 Each episode smoothly integrating into the autobiographical self—the structure used to define the self.
 We need a backdrop of experience to define the self and we need a steadiness of self to interpret new experiences.
 We remain connected to past hurts, failures, successes, and pleasures; these become the building blocks—we are the person behind all these good and bad the experiences.